matijaSos/matijasos.github.io/_posts/2020-07-04-haskell-type-lvl-programming-intro.md

-Although smart constructors might be a solution in some simpler cases (e.g. when we have "flat" data and we are merely "casting" general type params into the specific ones, such as we did with `End`), in this case where we have a recursive data structure it wasn't enough because the the initial data constructor was too rigid.
+Although smart constructors might be a solution in some simpler cases (e.g. when we have "flat" data and we are merely "casting" general type params into the specific ones, such as we did with `End`), in this case where we have a recursive data structure it wasn't enough because the initial data constructor was too rigid.

 ### What is `List Int Double`?